• Recipe Index

 glass of pomegranate gin cocktail with rosemary sprig and arils

 Did you know those red jewels you see when you open a pomegranate are not just seeds?
-Even though everyone refers to them as seeds, they're tiny pouches of pulp.
+Although everyone refers to them as seeds, they are actually tiny pouches of pulp.
 The pouches are called arils, and the seeds are inside them, surrounded by the juicy pulp.

-Pomegranate juice is made by pressing or blending the arils.
-The result is a beautiful mix of sweet and tart flavors, which serves as a delicious base for cocktails.
+Pomegranate juice is made by pressing or blending the arils of the pomegranate.
+The result is a beautiful blend of sweet and tart flavors, serving as a delicious base for cocktails.

 Jump to: